The Real Work

 💛 Dana basis — give what you can, including nothing

-The Real Work is a weekly invitation to try something else: to stop, sit down, and pay attention to what's actually happening — in your mind, your body, and in the world around you.
+The Real Work is your weekly invitation to try something else: to stop, sit down, and pay attention to what's actually happening — in the mind, in your body, and within the world around you.

 No experience necessary.
 No particular belief system required.
 Just show up.
 Kindness and curiosity are always welcome here.